-The application proposes applying a Residential-Special Standards-Conditional Zoning District (R-SS-CZD) district to the site in order to accommodate an affordable housing community.
+The application proposes applying a Residential-Special Standards-Conditional Zoning District (R-SS-CZD) district to the site to accommodate an affordable housing community.
 The site is currently vacant.
-More details about the proposed development can be found in the applicant's narrative and statement of justification.
+The applicant's narrative and statement of justification have more details about the proposed development.

-Information about the site and proposed zoning districts can be found below, as well as a list of proposed Modifications to Regulations, other important considerations that staff has identified, and an analysis of the project's consistency with the Comprehensive Plan and relevant Findings of Fact.
+This report contains information about the site and proposed zoning districts, a list of proposed Modifications to Regulations, other important considerations that staff has identified, and an analysis of the project's consistency with the Comprehensive Plan and relevant Findings of Fact.